 Clay Electric has a long history of supporting charitable and community service organizations, from children’s programs and athletic organizations to food banks and scouting.
 Our leadership sees the Operation Round Up program as part of our cooperative heritage and values – people coming together to help their neighbors.
-More than 77 years ago, residents came together to form Clay Electric to get electricity to their homes and farms, something they couldn’t do individually.
-Now, through Operation Round Up, local residents have the opportunity to come together to create change in their communities through a foundation – something they couldn’t do individually on this scale.
+Through Operation Round Up, our members have the opportunity to come together to create change in their communities through a foundation – something they couldn’t do individually on this scale.

-While the program is voluntary, members are automatically enrolled and will need to opt out in order to not participate.
-Other co-ops that have introduced Operation Round Up in this way have shown that more members participate – an average of 75 percent as opposed to 25 percent where members were required to sign up.
+While the program is voluntary, members are automatically enrolled and need to opt out in order to not participate.